lulab/cfRNA-SEEK/README.md

 - **SMART-total cfRNA-seq Reads Processing**

-To quantify different RNA variations for human genome, as well as the abundance of different microbial taxos, see [analysis-step-smart-total-libraries.md](analysis-step-smart-total-libraries.md).
+To quantify different RNA variations for human genome, as well as the abundance of different microbial taxa, see [analysis-step-smart-total-libraries.md](analysis-step-smart-total-libraries.md).

 - **Feature Selection**